theablefew/stretchy/README.md

 </p>

-Stretchy provides Elasticsearch models in a Rails environment with an integrated ActiveRecord-like interface and features.
+Stretchy provides Elasticsearch/Opensearch models in Rails applications with an Rails-like model interface.

 ## Features
 Stretchy simplifies the process of querying, aggregating, and managing Elasticsearch-backed models, allowing Rails developers to work with search indices as comfortably as they would with traditional Rails models.

+* Model fully back by Elasticsearch/Opensearch
+* Chain queries, scopes and aggregations
+* Reduce Elasticsearch query complexity
+* Support for time-based indices and aliases
+* Associations to both ActiveRecord models and Stretchy::Record
+* Bulk Operations made easy
+* Validations, custom attributes, and more...

+## Models

-## Attributes
+### Attributes

 ```ruby
 class Post < Stretchy::Record